jimholmes/resumes/Current_Resume.md

 Led client organizations to improve their software delivery practices.
 Helped clients improve their realization of driving business value by working with them through executive consulting, coaching, and hands-on software delivery practices.

 - Collaborated with Columbus, Ohio client to create a long-term software engineering improvement plan.
-Build specific recommendations and plans for client to adopt practices such as Continuous Integration/Continuous Delivery and Test Driven Development.
+Built specific recommendations and plans for client to adopt practices such as Continuous Integration/Continuous Delivery and Test Driven Development.
 - Led a performance engineering assessment engagement for a Chicago-based client who needed a quick assessment of whether their current system would support current and future sales goals.
 Oversaw and managed effort to provide explicit, targeted remediation recommendations regarding coding practices and architectural design.
 - Worked with the eCommerce division of a global Fortune 500 equipment manufacturer to improve their overall software quality practices.
 Identified specific improvements to production-monitoring infrastructure, drafted and drove adoption of results-oriented Non-Functional Requirements, created guidance for software engineering practice changes.
 - Created a test strategy and test plan for a data modernization effort at a US nation-wide financial services company.